mbed-ce-libraries-examples/.github/README.md

-This repo is just for this organization main page
+ This repo is just for main page of this organization